OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - ISO/IEC 42001 B.7.2 describes data management to support transparency.
 Gap: covers this control minimally, as it only covers the data mnanagement part.
   - Not covered further in ISO/IEC standards.

-- **#[CONTINUOUSVALIDATION](/goto/continuousvalidation/)** (datascience).
+- **#[CONTINUOUSVALIDATION](/goto/continuousvalidation/)** (data science).
 Continuous validation: by frequently testing the behaviour of the model against an appropriate test set, sudden changes caused by a permanent attack (e.g. data poisoning, model poisoning) can be detected.

   Links to standards:

   - ISO 5338 (AI lifecycle) Continuous validation.
 Gap: covers this control fully

-- **#[EXPLAINABILITY](/goto/explainability/)** (runtime datascience).
+- **#[EXPLAINABILITY](/goto/explainability/)** (runtime data science).
 Explaining how individual model decisions are made, a field referred to as Explainable AI (XAI), can aid in gaining user trust in the model.
 In some cases, this can also prevent overreliance, for example, when the user observes the simplicity of the 'reasoning' or even errors in that process.
 See [this Stanford article on explainability and overreliance](https://hai.stanford.edu/news/ai-overreliance-problem-are-explanations-solution).
 Explanations of how a model works can also aid security assessors to evaluate AI security risks of a model.

-- **#[UNWANTEDBIASTESTING](/goto/unwantedbiastesting/)** (datascience).
+- **#[UNWANTEDBIASTESTING](/goto/unwantedbiastesting/)** (data science).
 Unwanted bias testing: by doing test runs of the model to measure unwanted bias, unwanted behaviour caused by an attack can be detected.
 The details of bias detection fall outside the scope of this document as it is not a security concern - other than that an attack on model behaviour can cause bias.

 ---